 Remember the best way to cheer yourself up is to cheer someone else, so that is one great excuse to be selfless all year round as one does not need to wait until the festive season to lend a hand to those in need.
 Christmas after all is the spirit of giving without a thought of getting.

-About the Author: Emil Calleja Bayliss is the Academic Administration Assistant at ESE.
-Since joining ESE in July 2011, he has taught students of various ages and nationalities.
+Since joining ESE in July 2011, Emil has taught students of various ages and nationalities.
 Most of his free time is taken up by lyric writing, in both Maltese and English, in addition to that he enjoys reading, watching films and listening to music.